Frequently Asked Questions

 How does your drop bag service work?

-We strongly encourage all longer distance runners with special dietary needs (or cravings such as potatoes, special branded supplements or hydration, pb&j, etc.) to prepare their own nutrition and place it in a drop bag that can be checked in with staff the morning of the race.
+We strongly encourage all longer distance runners with special dietary needs (or cravings such as potatoes, special branded supplements or hydration, PB&J, etc.) to prepare their own nutrition and place it in a drop bag that can be checked in with staff the morning of the race.
 These will be transported to/from aid stations by staff, accessible to runners during the race and available to pick up at the finish line.

 This included service is usually available for all runners attempting any distance longer than a half marathon, but varies at each race by terrain, staffing and aid station placements.
 Additional details that pertain to a specific race will be listed on that race’s web page.